I need an attorney. Can the city attorney help me?

 The city attorney cannot give legal advice to citizens or recommend lawyers.
-For referrals, you can contact:
+For referrals, contact:

 What if I have questions regarding the law?